Customer Service Questions

 What are your business hours?

-7:30 a.m. to 5:30 p.m., Monday through Friday, except we are closed on alternate Fridays (click here to view the Civic Center Calendar).
+7:30 a.m. to 5:30 p.m., Monday through Thursday, and every other Friday. (click here to view the Civic Center Calendar).

 What is the City’s mailing address?